MarcosSaade/Pycraft/README.md

 - **Player Movement**: Intuitive controls for character movement and interaction.
 - **Open world**: A procedural, infinite, consistent world generated as the user moves around.
 - **Dynamic Environment**: A colorful sky and ocean background that adds depth to the game world.

-## Technologies Used

-- **Python**: The primary programming language used for development.
-- **Pygame**: A set of Python modules designed for writing video games, providing functionalities like graphics and sound.
-- **Git**: Version control to manage changes to the codebase.

 ## Getting Started